fincham/andonstar-ezshare-hack/README.md

     # xzcat sd-card.img.xz > /dev/sdx

 Make sure you write it to the whole device and not a partition, as the image contains a partition table.
-The extracted image will fit on a 16GB SD card though you may be able to resize it if you write it to a larger card.
+The extracted image will fit on a 16GB SD card (specifically 15931539456 bytes long) though you may be able to resize it if you write it to a larger card.

 Writing this image will erase any existing files on the SD card, though should preserve the WiFi settings.

+The FAT fileystem in this image was made by an Andonstar microscope itself for maximum compatibility.
+This does mean it's probably not well aligned for use on flash storage etc but it seems to work just fine.

 ## Resetting the ez Share card to default settings